CAA Mandated by CA/Browser Forum

 And that’s all there is to it.
 Before issuing a certificate, CAs are expected to check the DNS record and refuse issuance unless they find themselves on the whitelist.
 In addition to the “issue” directive from the example, two other directives are supported: “issuewild” that restricts issuance of wildcard certificates, and “iodef”, which provides support for notification in the cases something goes wrong.
 (In case you’re wondering, the number “128” is a flags byte with its highest bit set, meaning the directive use is considered critical and must be followed.)

 At a high level, CAA has similar purpose to public key pinning (HPKP), but the implementation is entirely different.
 First, CAA prevents certificate issuance whereas HPKP is a run-time client-side control that prevents already-issued certificates from being seen as valid.
 In other words, CAA is for CAs, HPKP is for browsers.
 HPKP, which works by whitelisting public keys, is a strong technical control; in contrast CAA is largely an administrative control.
-While it’s expected that CAs will automatically check CAA before issuing certificates, what happens next is somewhat vague—they switch to manual processing and may end up issuing the certificate if they believe that the request is general.
+While it’s expected that CAs will automatically check CAA before issuing certificates, what happens next is somewhat vague—they switch to manual processing and may end up issuing the certificate if they believe that the request is genuine.
 The main weakness of CAA compared to HPKP is that there are many CAs and that they all need to implement the checks correctly, as well as resist social engineering attacks when CAA is violated.

 But this is not to say that CAA is useless, or inferior to HPKP.
 That’s because of the advantages, the main being that, unlike HPKP, which is potentially very dangerous, it’s not possible to abuse CAA and bring down a web property.
 Whereas HPKP can kill your business if you mess up, CAA will merely annoy you.
 In the end, one way to look at CAA is “public key pinning for normal web properties”, who would find HPKP to complicated and scary to use.